A Compact Story of Positivity in de Sitter: Frameworks for Computing Anomalous Dimensions

 where we have taken $\nu \simeq \pm \nu_\phi$.
 This is the de Sitter avatar of a Breit-Wigner distribution.\footnote{If we restore factors of Hubble and approximate $\nu \simeq \mu/H$, $\nu_\phi \simeq m_\phi/H$ and $\gamma \simeq \Gamma/H$, and subsequently take the $H \to 0$ limit we recover the usual flat-space distribution $\rho(\mu)/(4 \mu H) \simeq \mu_\phi \Gamma/[(\mu^2-m_\phi^2)^2 + 4 m_\phi^2 \Gamma^2]$.
 Note that we have further assumed $\mu \simeq m_\phi$, as usual, and the factor of $1/(4\pi \mu H)$ is present to match the normalization convention in flat-space.} Positivity of $\gamma_\phi$ is then essential to ensure the positivity of the quantum corrected spectral density.
 As in flat-space, the anomalous dimension may be interpreted as a decay-width and the principal series field $\phi$ as a resonance.\footnote{This analogy is fraught, however, since even in the free theory the scalar $\phi$ decays due to Hubble dilution.}

-We can make the statement of positivity even more precise by explicitly coupling $\phi$ to some scalar operator $\Phi$, which could be a fundamental field or a composite operator.
-Let us assume that the interaction is
+We can make the statement of positivity even more precise by explicitly coupling $\phi$ to some scalar operator $\Phi$, which could be a fundamental field or a composite operator.\footnote{Derivative interactions can also be recast into this form via integration by parts.} Let us assume that the interaction is

 The one-loop anomalous dimension for $\phi$ in this theory is (we review this calculation in \cref{app:anom_dims_euclidean})

 where we have leveraged the relationship between the momentum coefficient and the spectral density written above.
 We can therefore explicitly see that $\gamma_\phi \geq 0$ comes from the assumption that $\Phi$ is an operator in a unitary theory.\footnote{The same point was also recently made in \cite{Loparco:2025azm}.}